soulhotel/FF-ULTIMA/theme/color-schemes/transparent/readme.md

 - Navigate to `about:config` page.
 - Search for `user.theme`.
 - Turn on `user.theme.transparent`
 - Make sure this is the only user.theme selected.
+Learn how to set up Mica or blur [here](https://github.com/soulhotel/FF-ULTIMA/wiki/Transparent-Theming)
 - Enjoy.

 Preview: